Six ways to achieve growth through Professional Service Automation

 Prior to implementing KeyedIn Projects our customer recalled they began their search for Professional Service Automation with a focus on automated time and expense tracking a few years ago as their growth had already started to outpace their infrastructure.

-They explained that they identified the need and advantages of process standardization using PSA and that they chose KeyedIn Projects because the system was configurable to their current and projected needs.
+They explained that they identified the need and advantages of process standardisation using PSA and that they chose KeyedIn Projects because the system was configurable to their current and projected needs.
 They soon realised that it was going to have a larger impact on their business than just improving their time and expense tracking and that using KeyedIn projects could help drive growth.

 From just our very brief conversation we established six simple ways PSA was helping them achieve growth:

-- The ability to optimize resource allocation – At times of increasing workloads their resources can become stretched, so having a clear view can identify issues quickly and resolve them before they become problems.
+- The ability to optimise resource allocation – At times of increasing workloads their resources can become stretched, so having a clear view can identify issues quickly and resolve them before they become problems.

 - Visibility of all previous and current reports – This fine-tunes the decision making process ensuring knowledge sharing and learning from previous mistakes.